You’ve got to be very careful if you don’t know where you are going, because you might not get there.

 If you want to deny all knowledge, feel free to default to, “Well, it’s semantics, it’s subjective, it’s not a meaningful thing to investigate.”
 Then why were you investigating it?
 Probably more to the point: why were you investigating it in that particular way?

 I’m not actively trying to make anyone’s life harder.
 If anything, I’m trying to make it easier, some groundwork in philosophy helps to avoid stupid problems:

-1) How you study something changes what it is.
+1) How you study something determines what it is, which means you’re making a strong claim well before you begin investigating.
 If you assume that “love” can be studied with neural imaging, then you’re assuming it’s the kind of thing tied to a brain state.
-That might be justifiable or not, but the methodology requires one to make an ontological claim.
-“Love” is not a natural kind.
-We can rumble over whether or not it exists, or how the average person uses it descriptively, but plenty of people don’t even believe that “love” is one thing.
-The Greeks had three words that approximate two it, and none of them meant “love.”
+That might be justifiable or not, but the method requires you to make an ontological claim well prior to the investigation.
+“Love” is not a natural kind, and plenty of people don’t even believe that “love” is one thing.
+The Greeks had three words that translate to it, but none of them meant our “love.”
 Were they wrong?
 How?

 2) Human beings are interested in certain things more than others.
 “Love” is only something we study because we have some investment in it as a concept, it’s not a neutral interest, but it’s also not an interest in the word “love.”
 We’re invested in a very particular conception of what that word means.
 “Love is a thing tied to a brain-state,” is not necessarily the one all of us are interested in.
 So what did we just study?
 The dispute isn’t necessarily over love, nor over neuroscience transmuted into a dispute over love, nor over empiricism, nor over [anything else], and assuming those are separate is already an issue.